HaTT: Hadamard avoiding TT recompression: Hadamard avoiding TT recompression

 \subsection{HaTT}

-To motivate an efficient TT recompression algorithm for the Hadamard product, we first generate a random Gaussian TT tensor $ \tensor{R}$ with given target TT ranks $ \{\ell_{k}\}_{k = 0}^{d} $ according to Definition \ref{def:randTT-2}.
-Then, we compute partial contraction of TT tensors $\tensor{A}$ and $\tensor{R}$, to obtain the sketches $\mat{W}^{(k)}$ of $\tensor{A}$.
-The sketches $\mat{W}^{(k)}$ are sequentially defined in \eqref{rtlpc}, which can be efficiently computed by the HPCRL algorithm proposed in the above subsection.
-The process of generating sketches $\mat{W}^{(k)} $ is shown in Fig. \ref{fig:randorth-generate-W}.
-Finally, following the idea of RandOrth and starting with $k=1$ and $\ttcore{X}{1}=\ttcore{A}{1}$, we sequentially construct a left-orthogonal compressed TT tensor $\tensor{X}$ by: \begin{enumerate} \item[(1)] Compute the QR factorization of the sketched matrix, i.e.,
+To develop an efficient TT recompression algorithm for the Hadamard product, we first generate a random Gaussian TT tensor $ \tensor{R}$ with the target TT ranks $ \{\ell_{k}\}_{k = 0}^{d} $, as defined in \cref{def:randTT-2}.
+Next, we compute partial contraction of TT tensors $\tensor{A}$ and $\tensor{R}$ to obtain the sketches $\mat{W}^{(k)}$ of $\tensor{A}$.
+These sketches $\mat{W}^{(k)}$ are sequentially defined in \cref{rtlpc} and can be efficiently computed using the HPCRL algorithm proposed in the previous subsection.
+The process of generating sketches $\mat{W}^{(k)} $ is shown in \cref{fig:randorth-generate-W}.
+Finally, inspired by the RandOrth method, starting with $k=1$ and initializing $\ttcore{X}{1} = \ttcore{A}{1}$, we sequentially construct a left-orthogonal compressed TT tensor $\tensor{X}$ as follows: \begin{enumerate} \item[(1)] Compute the QR factorization of the sketched matrix, i.e.,